FAQs

 What are nasal polyps and what is Nasal Polyp Syndrome?

-Nasal polyps are abnormal, soft, non-cancerous growths in the nose and/or sinuses that can cause symptoms and interfere with your daily life.
-People with polyps often have a poor sense of smell.
-Patients that develop nasal polyps have a form of CRS referred to as Nasal Polyp Syndrome or CRSwNP (= CRS with nasal polyps).
+Nasal polyps are soft, non-cancerous growths in the nose and/or sinuses that can cause symptoms and significantly interfere with daily life.
+One of the most common symptoms for people with nasal polyps is a poor sense of smell.

 Can nasal polyps turn into cancer if not treated well?

-Nasal polyps that occur with CRS are not cancer and do not turn into cancer.
-However, other growths that look like polyps can form in the nasal cavity, and some of these may be cancerous or become cancerous over time.
+Nasal polyps that occur with chronic rhinosinusitis (CRS) are non-cancerous and do not develop into cancer.
+However, other growths in the nasal cavity that may look like polyps could be cancerous or have the potential to become cancerous over time.

-Because of this, it is very important to have nasal polyps checked carefully by a doctor.
-This is often done with a special procedure called nasal endoscopy, where a small camera is used to look inside your nose.
-Sometimes, other types of scans might also be needed.
+Therefore, it’s crucial to have nasal polyps properly examined by a doctor.
+This is often done using a procedure called nasal endoscopy, where a small camera is inserted to look inside the nose.
+In some cases, additional scans may be necessary for further evaluation.

-Extra caution is needed if you have certain symptoms, like:
+Extra caution is needed if you experience any of the following symptoms:

-• Symptoms that only happen on one side of the nose.
+• Symptoms that affect only one side of the nose

 • Nosebleeds